List of Murdoch Mysteries characters: Inspector Albert Choi

 Portrayed by Paul Sun-Hyung Lee.
 Brackenreid recruited Choi based on the latter's experience as a police inspector in the United States.
 As a Korean, he has experienced discrimination.
 Choi has developed a tough, no nonsense attitude, and he values competence.
-While he finds Murdoch's methods novel and unusual, he quickly becomes open to Murdoch's investigative techniques and supports him by creating a workshop at the station house for Murdoch's inventions.
+While he finds Murdoch's methods novel and unusual, he quickly becomes open to Murdoch's investigative techniques and supports him by creating a workshop at Station House 4 for Murdoch's inventions.